RenoirTan/Fidgety/README.md

 operating systems (especially on Windows, where CMake's documentation really failed me with the find_package part).
 Due to differences between the versions of various dependencies in different distributions, Fidgety may fail to compile.
-Currently, Fidgety compiles *without warnings* on Arch Linux, while on Debian 11, Fedora 35 and Ubuntu 20.04, I haven't gotten CMake to find Qt5::Quick yet.
+Currently, Fidgety compiles *without warnings* on Arch Linux and Debian 11 but with errors on Fedora Linux 35 and Ubuntu 20.04.

 # Building Fidgety